The Ultimate Adventure in Albania

 Cycling, thermal springs and a cooking class

 Today, trade the thrill of kayaking for a relaxed and immersive experience, exploring the scenic landscapes around Permet on e-bikes before unwinding in the soothing waters of Benja's thermal springs.
 After a good breakfast at your glamping site, hop on your e-bike and cycle through the picturesque countryside, passing rolling vineyards, centuries-old stone bridges, and traditional villages seemingly untouched by modern life.
-Following the gentle flow of the Vjosa River, your ride leads to the renowned thermal springs at Benja, where you can soak in the warm, mineral-rich waters beneath the striking Kati Bridge, which dates back to the Ottoman-era.
-After your soak, continue cycling to the village of Qilarisht, where you’ll be welcomed into the home of Flora and her family for an authentic cooking experience.
+Following the gentle flow of the Vjosa River, your ride leads to the renowned thermal springs at Benja, where you can soak in the warm, mineral-rich waters beneath the striking Kati Bridge, which dates back to the Ottoman era.
+After your soak, continue cycling back to Permet, where you’ll be welcomed into the home of Ariana and her family for an authentic cooking experience.
 Learn to prepare traditional dishes like byrek or tave kosi (baked lamb with yoghurt sauce) using fresh, seasonal ingredients.
 This hands-on class offers a personal connection to Permet’s rich culinary traditions before you sit down to enjoy the meal together.

 Day 8